-3. In 2021, the Company's equity investments in group companies increased by 11,245 thousand euros as follows: The original cost basis of the investment in Riviana Foods Inc. (acquisition cost) is 526,639 thousand euros.
+3. In 2022, the Company's equity investment in Riviana Foods Inc. increased by 12,353 thousand euros.
+The original cost basis of the investment (acquisition cost) was 526,639 thousand euros.
 However, this financial asset is a designated hedged item; the hedging item, which is effective, is the loan taken on to fund the acquisition; accordingly, the changes in value arising between its original cost in US dollars and its euro equivalent give rise to adjustments in this cost basis.

-The corresponding adjustment in 2021 was an increase of 11,245 thousand euros, which was recognized as a gain in the statement of profit or loss; the accumulated net gain at year-end 2021 stood at 39,057 thousand euros.
+The corresponding adjustment in 2022 was an increase of 12,353 thousand euros, which was recognized as a gain in the statement of profit or loss; the accumulated net gain at year-end 2022 stood at 51,410 thousand euros.